Meal Prep for Athletes – 5 Easy Steps to Success

 The first step to meal prep for athletes is to review their schedules for the upcoming week.
 Consider what time of day your practices, strength training sessions, games, classes, and study halls occur.
 Identify any commitments you have during the week that will interfere with meal times.

-Based on the review of your schedule, determine what meals you want to focus your meal preparation efforts on.
+Based on the review of your schedule, determine what meals and snacks you want to focus your meal preparation efforts on.
 Identify when during the week you will have time to grocery shop and meal prep.
 Make sure to block these times off on your calendar.

 Step 2: Make a Grocery List